aleksgorbenko/whoami/README.md

 I was fortunate to work with many talented engineers and non-engineers, many of whom became my mentors and close friends.

+In my role as a Team Lead, I managed a fully remote team of 8 engineers across 7 nationalities, managing 3 finTech products for UK-based banks and financial institutions.
+These systems were deployed in Kubernetes and designed as distributed microservices architectures.

-Last 1.5 years, I spent as a Team Lead managing a fully remote team of 8 people representing 7 nationalities.
-After which, I embarked on a self-improvised [sabbatical](#sabbatical) to reflect and think about my next steps.
+After this experience, I embarked on a self-improvised [sabbatical](#sabbatical) to reflect and think about my next steps.

 ##### ➕ Skill Progression

 - ✅ Team Leadership
 - ✅ Payment Systems, Real-time video streaming
 - ✅ Technologies: Go, Java, Spring, AWS, Postgres, Redis, Terraform, Helm, Git and others
+- ✅ Distributed Systems, Microservice Architecture

 #### Sabbatical

 During the sabbatical for about 3 months, I took care of some of the health issues, read lots of books and completed 2 pilgrimages:

 - Shikoku Henro Pilgrimage (四国遍路), Japan
   - I took many longer alternative paths and did an extension to this pilgrimage, which totalled to [~1775km and ~30km elevation gain](https://www.strava.com/athletes/142821511) in 53 days.
 - El Camino Frances + Fisterre Pilgrimage, Spain